anton-hav/BookingWorkplace/README.md

 ### Features of integration
 The application uses the `ConsoleSender` class, which sends information about important events to the console.
 If you need to send messages to messenger or email, you should develop a `CustomSender` class that implements the `ISender` interface.
 And connect it to IOC in `Program.cs`

+### Description of the workplace selection algorithm
+The application uses the following rules when selecting workplaces:
+- if a workplace is reserved now or in the future - you cannot move equipment from it;
+- the same workplace cannot be reserved twice for the same time;
+- a user cannot have several workplaces reserved for the same day;
+- equipment doesn't just show up, it has to be in the workplace.
+Then you can try to move it to where it is needed

 ## Key features:
 ASP.Net Core MVC, Entity Framework Core, Microsoft SQL Server, C#, JavaScript, Serilog, Automapper, Newtonsoft Json.Net, Dependepcy Injection, Generic Repository, Unit of Work, Bootstrap, Claims, Sessions, Pagination, Search filters